srbmaury/Hackathon-Portal/README.md

 - **Team Registration**: Register teams for hackathons with team members and ideas
 - **Idea Management**: Submit and manage ideas for hackathons (public/private)
 - **User Management**: Multi-tier role system with organization-level and hackathon-specific roles
-- **Profile Management**: User profile page with editable name and expertise fields
+- **Profile Management**: User profile page with editable name, expertise, avatar, and privacy settings.
+API endpoints for profile fetch/update.
+- **Notification System**: In-app notification center with unread/read status, prioritization, and real-time updates for announcements, deadlines, and other activities.
+API endpoints for notification fetch/update.
-- **Real-time Updates**: WebSocket integration for live updates on hackathons, teams, and user roles
+- **Real-time Updates**: WebSocket integration for live updates on hackathons, teams, user roles, and notifications
 - **Internationalization**: Full support for multiple languages (English, Hindi, Telugu) with comprehensive translations
 - **Submissions & Rounds**: Submit entries for hackathon rounds with file uploads and links
 - **Scoring System**: Judges can score submissions (0-100) and provide feedback
 - **Standings**: Public leaderboard with optional score hiding for participants
-- **Announcements**: General and hackathon-specific announcements with markdown support
+- **Announcements**: General and hackathon-specific announcements with markdown support.
+Users receive notifications for new, updated, and deleted announcements in hackathons they participate in.
 - **File Uploads**: Cloudinary integration for submission files (PPT, PDF, ZIP, etc.)
 - **Modal-based UI**: Professional modals for confirmations, errors, and information display
 - **Team Chat**: Real-time messaging for teams with AI assistant support
-- **Automated Reminders**: Smart deadline reminders for at-risk teams
+- **Automated Reminders**: Smart deadline reminders for at-risk teams and submission deadline notifications

 ### Role System
 - **Organization-Level Roles**: